 Have you ever choked on your food?
-It can be a terrible a feeling – the moment of realisation that you can’t breath.
+It can be a terrible a feeling – the realisation you can’t take your next breath.
 It’s a moment where your life flashes before your eyes.

 Choking is a particular problem in aged care.
 After falls, it is the second most-common cause of death in nursing homes.